 An increased sense of smell is an animalistic sign that would have helped protect pregnant women in the wild thousands of years ago.
 It can still be used in modern times to help women avoid harmful pollutants such as smoking or chemicals.

-Taste in the mouth
+8. Metallic taste in the mouth

 Another well known early sign of pregnancy is food cravings.
 Most women will experience this.
 A lot of pregnant women will start of well eating healthy foods and then will crave other foods.
 Some women will crave carbs, which is normal or even junk food.
 I believe that the body has a memory and will crave certain foods as it needs certain nutrients or minerals contained in them.